|

 April 18, 2007

-graces the cover of the May issue of
+Cover of the May issue of

 Former Hobart sailor Amory Ross '06 is still enjoying success on the high seas.
 A four-year member of the HWS sailing team as an undergraduate, he helped the Colleges earn 14 ICSA Championship berths, including the 2005 Team Race and Coed Dinghy National Championships.